apersongithub/ABS-X/README.md

 **MAKE SURE TO USE // WHEN MENTIONING FILE LOCATIONS.
 EXAMPLE: C://desktop//example**

 **MAKE SURE TO COMPLETE THE WELCOME TOUR ON ALL VPNS BEFORE USE.
 (Californa, Canada, United Kingdom)**

+# Notes
+This bot runs for 15 minutes per account.
+There is/will be a Low End PC/Slow Internet Mode so the bot doesn't do everything very fast which can cause errors for slower PCs.